Priyanka9Patidar/PowerBi-dashboard/README.md

 # PowerBi-dashboard
-It is al about IPL Analysis and its visual representation.
+It is all about IPL Analysis and its visual representation.